victorgomez09/vira/docs/docs/vira_framework/request.md

 ## Implementation Notes
 - Lazy Body Parsing: The body is only read from the ASGI channel (via _receive_complete_message) and parsed (via json(), form(), etc.) when the corresponding method is called for the first time, improving performance for requests without a body.

-- Cleanup: The Request class maintains a weakref.WeakSet of active requests and ensures that all temporary UploadFile objects are cleaned up via a finalizer (__del__) or when the main Vira app explicitly calls cleanup_files().
+- Cleanup: The Request class maintains a weakref.WeakSet of active requests and ensures that all temporary UploadFile objects are cleaned up via a finalizer (__del__) or when the main virapi app explicitly calls cleanup_files().